4-life/AntiAdblock/README.md

 ## How to build

-For userscript build run:

-    $ npm run uscript

-For build extension:
+For build extension and userscript:

     $ npm run ext